PlusPackaging Get expert help

 What is Stock Packaging?

-Stock packaging is the ready-to-ship, off-the-shelf option available in standard sizes and materials.
-Think plain white poly mailers, brown corrugated boxes, or basic bubble mailers that you can order and use right away.
+Stock packaging is ready-to-ship, off-the-shelf packaging available in standard sizes, shapes, and materials.
+Think plain white poly mailers, brown corrugated shipping boxes, or basic bubble mailers you can order today and use tomorrow.
+Because it’s mass-produced and doesn’t require custom tooling, it’s inexpensive and almost always in stock.

-These generic options work well for businesses that are just starting out, companies that ship a wide variety of products, or those focused more on function than presentation.
-Many B2B companies and service-based businesses use stock packaging because their customers care more about receiving items quickly and safely than about the unboxing experience.
+It works well for businesses that are just starting out, companies shipping a wide variety of product sizes, or sellers who care more about function than presentation.
+Many B2B and service-based businesses rely on stock packaging because their customers care about receiving items quickly and safely, not about the unboxing moment.

 What is Custom Packaging?